vivek-vilvaraj/libcxlmi_old/README.md

 Sending commands:
 Once an endpoint is opened, commands may be sent to the device.
-The provided API is very command-specific (as in payloads defined in the CXL specification), and the user is expected to know what to look for in the output.
+The provided API is very command-specific (as in payloads defined in the CXL specification), and the user is expected to know what to look for in the stack-allocated return output.
 This is similar to how the libnvme counterpart works.
 Commands that are read-only take the prefix `cxlmi_query_cci_`.
 For example, to get the timestamp of the device:

    ```
    struct cxlmi_cci_get_timestamp ts;